mmora29/professional_portfolio/README.md

 # professional_portfolio
-A portfolio to demo my professional + academic accomplishments
+A portfolio that demos my professional + academic accomplishments in the areas of data analytics and machine learning.